-the conveyor belt with a fire retardant cover.
+A WARNING Before using a cutting torch or welding the chute wall, cover the conveyor belt with a fire retardant cover.
 Failure to do so can allow the belt to catch fire.
 Follow local fire watch procedures.

-A WARNING Remove all tools from the installation area and conveyor belt before turning on the conveyor.
+Remove all tools from the installation area and conveyor belt before turning on the conveyor.
 Failure to do so can cause serious injury to personnel or damage to the belt and conveyor.